letv1nnn/Parking-Space-Monitoring-System/README.md

 ## April 13 - April 14 - Creating MALLOC, FREE and GC
 CODE ---> https://github.com/letv1nnn/Creating-my-own-interpreter-virtual-machine-and-compiler./tree/main/memory_allocation
 I've made a simple version of a memory allocator to understand how it works.
-Furthermore, I've created a real memory allocator using specific libraries.
+Furthermore, I've created a full stack of memory allocator, deallocator and simple garbage collector.
 ## Plans
 Extend each of the interpreter, virtual machine, and compiler with various features, etc...